Lloris signs new Spurs contract to 2024 as World Cup-winning goalkeeper ends uncertainty over his future

 Lloris’ decision to sign an extension at Spurs brings any uncertainty surrounding his future to a close.

-The first man to keep 100 Premier League clean sheets for Tottenham had been seeing a summer exit mooted as his previous deal ran down.
+The first man to keep 100 Premier League clean sheets for Tottenham had a summer exit mooted as his previous deal ran down.

-Speculation had suggested that Conte, who inherited managerial reins from Nuno Espirito Santo in November, was ready to let a veteran performer move on as a free agent.
+Speculation suggested Conte, who took the managerial reins from Nuno Espirito Santo in November, was ready to let the veteran move on as a free agent.

-Spurs were said to be considering a move for England international Jordan Pickford, after seeing him impress at Everton, with a path left clear for Lloris to depart.

 The 35-year-old was linked with a return to his roots at Nice, having started his professional career with the Ligue 1 outfit, but any homecoming plans have been put on hold for now.